 You will find our graduates in national and multinational law firms specialized in competition law and economic regulation, as corporate lawyers in multinational companies, in the EU institutions, most notably DG Competition think tanks in Brussels as well as national competition authorities and national Ministries of Economic Affairs.

-The Amsterdam Law School offers experiential education that is unique in the Netherlands.
-In the award winning educational programme the Amsterdam Law Practice, you learn by reflecting on who you are as a legal professional and how you want to contribute to society in the future.
-You apply your academic knowledge of the law and your learned skills by putting yourself in the shoes of a legal professional in real or simulated cases.
-In clinics, for example, you will work on real cases.
-In simulations or law labs you will work on simulated cases.
+The Amsterdam Law School offers experiential education unique to the Netherlands.
+In the award winning educational programme the Amsterdam Law Practice, you learn by reflecting on who you are as a lawyer and how you want to contribute to society in the future.
+You apply your academic knowledge of the law and your learned skills by putting yourself in the shoes of a lawyer in real or simulated cases.
+For example, in clinics you will work on real cases.
+In simulations or law labs, practice is imitated.

-You will be taught by top lecturers from the field and will learn a lot from each other in a small group of motivated students.
+You are taught by top lecturers from the field and you learn a lot from each other in a small group of motivated students.
 Within each Master’s programme it is possible to take at least 6 ECTS of experiential learning and up to 12 ECTS.
 The Amsterdam Law Practice won a Dutch Higher Education Award for innovative education in 2022.

 Do you want more information about European Competition Law and Regulation?
 Download our brochure and/or register.
 We will keep you informed about open days and developments regarding this Master’s programme!